 Energy-efficient replacement windows dramatically mitigate the cost of heating and cooling.
 Not only do they reduce heating and cooling bills, they reduce power consumption during peak load times.
 Green windows improve personal comfort by reducing drafts and hot spots—areas that heat up due to direct sunlight.

-Replace the roof with an energy efficient roof.
+Replace the roof with an energy efficient roof, along with a new home gutter installation.
 New roofing materials, designed to drastically reduce household energy use, can minimize greenhouse gas emissions, lower utility bills, and beautify hour home.
 Some options are cool roofs made of materials that reflect sunlight and heat away from the home.
 In warmer climates, reflecting away 65 percent of the thermal heat helps keep your home cooler and puts less stress on your cooling system.
 Low-sloped roofs may benefit from the application of a cool coating or single-ply membrane, while steep-sloped roofs benefit from cool-colored tiles or metal that contains reflective pigments.
 A more extreme change is a green roof: a roof garden or mini-ecosystem covering an existing roof.
 Green roofs insulate in colder weather, absorb rainfall, which improves rainwater management, and reduces air pollution by absorbing carbon dioxide and emitting oxygen.
+Ask your local roofing contractor on how you can upgrade your roof.

 Upgrade your appliances to more efficient models and qualify for a rebate through your local energy provider.
 Appliances that may qualify include refrigerators and dryers, pool pumps, portable room air conditioners, whole-house fans, evaporative coolers, and water heaters.